Let’s Encrypt FAQ

 What is the difference between the Let’s Encrypt certificate and the Thawte SSL123 certificate?

 Both offer the same strength of encryption and both are domain-validated, resulting in https and a green padlock being displayed in the address field of the browser.

 They are issued by 2 different certificate authorities but perform the same function with the same encryption benefits.
 Let’s Encrypt is a non-profit organization funded by donors, whereas Thawte is a for-profit company.

 Does Let’s Encrypt offer OV or EV certificates?

 No, they don’t provide Organisational Validation (OV) or Extended Validation (EV) certificates.
-We offer Thawte Web Server OV certificates, or you can obtain an OV or EV certificate directly from a certification authority of your choice and we will install it for you.
+You can obtain an OV or EV certificate directly from a certification authority of your choice and we will install it for you.
 A once-off setup fee applies for this manual installation.

 How does the domain verification work?